shubhashreedhar/Algorithms/README.md

 # Algorithms
-This repo contains algorithms related to diverse topics such as arrays, linked-lists etc.
+This repo contains algorithms related to diverse topics such as arrays, linked-lists, strings, dp, tree etc.